voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Right now, we [run massive elections](https://twitter.com/dsernst/status/845566576245927936) to take the pulse of the electorate.
 These are supposed to keep politicians accountable.

 But in liquid democracy, you don't have to wait.
-You can change your personal representative at any time, for immediate accountability.
+You can remove a personal representative at any time, for immediate accountability.

 If it's your voice, why must you give it up for [4 years](/assets/article_images/2016-09-21-what-is-liquid-democracy/see-you-in-4-years.png)?